 Lung cancer remains the 3rd most common cancer in the UK and lung, trachea and bronchus cancers are over 25% higher in the North West than in the rest of England.

-In Blackpool alone, there are approximately 160 new cases of lung cancer per year, many of which present late, meaning treatment is more challenging.
+In Blackpool alone, there are approximately 160 new lung cancer cases per year, many of which present late, meaning treatment is more challenging.
 Due to the high rates, Blackpool has recently been selected by NHS England as one of the first sites to develop the new proposed National Screening Programme for Lung Cancer.

-Danielle and her team hope their new testing method will be used as a part of the future National Screening Programme and could allow people to receive treatment sooner, with the aim of detecting lung cancer earlier and improving long-term prognosis in the region.
+Danielle and her team hope their new testing method will be used as a part of the future National Screening Programme and allow people to receive treatment sooner, with the aim of detecting lung cancer earlier and improving long-term prognosis in the region.